mellieho9/hacknc-2022/README.md

 # devpost-web-scraper
-A tool that scrapes Devpost project submission and outputs them as a .csv file
+A tool that scrapes Devpost project submission and outputs them as a Google Sheet file